splunk/splunk-sdk-python/CONTRIBUTING.md

 ## Contact us

-You can contact [Support](https://www.splunk.com/en_us/support-and-services.html) if you have questions.
+Contact [Support](https://www.splunk.com/en_us/support-and-services.html) if you have questions.

 You can reach the Splunk Developer Platform team at _devinfo@splunk.com_.